 I can’t believe it’s so close to Christmas.
 Talk about time flying.
-Usually, its somewhere around this time of year that you, or some of us anyway, start to think; hey it doesn’t seem much like Christmas.
+Usually, its somewhere around this time of year that I, and probably some of you, start to think; hey it doesn’t seem much like Christmas.
 Often, I don’t think we even know what it is that we are looking for.
 Or, exactly what it is, that it seems we are missing.

-If I asked a bunch of people what Christmas spirit feels like, we would all have different answers.
+If I asked a bunch of people what the Christmas spirit feels like, we would all have different answers.
 I think partly it would depend on when and where we grew up.
-What we did for Christmas as a child.
-What we enjoyed about Christmas or any happy memories we might have.
+Or how we celebrated Christmas as a child.
+Maybe what we enjoyed about Christmas or any happy memories we might have.

 If you grew up where there was snow you might think; it doesn’t feel like Christmas if there is no snow on the ground.
-Or, we think we need to get the tree, put up lights. listen to carols, make cookies, drink hot chocolate, see Santa, go to the mall or all those things we think we have to do, for it to be Christmas.
+Or, we think, we just need to get the tree, and put up the lights.
+Or listen to carols, make cookies, drink hot chocolate, see Santa, go to the mall or all those things we think we have to do, for it to feel like Christmas.
 Sometimes, even when we have all those things; it still feels like something is missing.

 I don’t have all the answers.
 Often I think we are trying to recreate something that can never be re-created.
 We have changed.
 Circumstances have changed.
 We can’t go back in time to what we remember.